 Redefining services in Service Oriented Architecture (SOA)

-Based on the above concepts, S++ redefines services: a a service as a summation of a group of business activities [2].
+Based on the above concepts, S++ redefines a service as a summation of a group of business activities [2].
 The following model is a conceptual definition of a service:

+S=n=0nBi=n=0npi*bi

 where ‘B’ stands for business activities, which explain the clear business purpose and inherent business logic.
 It will eventually produce certain business results.
 Business activities are the product of participants and behaviors, and its physical meaning is the behaviors with participation.
 The business result targeted by the business goals can be expressed by the following model:

 Where ‘B’ represents the goal and result of the business activity, ‘p’ represents the business participant, and ‘b’ represents the behavior.
 Business action B is a business goal achieved by business entity ‘p’ participating in action ‘b’.
-Since neither ‘p’ nor ‘b’ can accomplish the business goal independently, it is indispensable to use the form of a product to indicate that (when either p or b is zero, that is when there is no behavior or no entity, the business result B as a product is zero).
+Since neither ‘p’ nor ‘b’ can accomplish the business goal independently, therefore, it is indispensable to use the product to indicate B

+(either p or b is zero when there is no behavior or no entity, the business result ‘B’ as a product is then zero).

 Distribution Law